yowainwright/fjsf/.github/CONTRIBUTING.md

-# Contributing to fpkj
+# Contributing to fjsf

-Thanks for your interest in contributing to fpkj!
+Thanks for your interest in contributing to fjsf!
 This guide will help you get started.

 ## Development Setup